 This is a great article written by a Native American lawyer backing up the idea about how wrong “Indian” costumes are.

-lap-yak asked: What can I do when I see someone with an offensive costume?
+walking-love-incarnate asked: What can I do when I see someone with an offensive costume?
 I saw a couple (white) people on the bus yesterday with the stereotypical feather headdress and beads and fringe vests going to a Halloween party.
 I felt absolutely disgusted, but I was just rendered speechless.
 Can I do or say anything?
 How do you handle situations like this?

 One way is to let them do most of the talking.
 Ask questions.
 Start a conversation.
 Keep it focused on what they are wearing, and not who they are.
 Keep it casual, because when people feel cornered, they lash out, and you need to keep your physical & mental self safe.

 Anonymous asked: How would you like it if you were constantly referred to as "Brown" or "Red"?
 Your generalizations about "white" people are often as offensive as the racism you argue against, racism that is demonstrated by far more than just "white people."
 There are plenty of Hispanic/Latino, African American and Asian people appropriating and shitting on Native culture this Halloween.
 The way to end racism is by not practicing it yourself first.